FAQs: Impact of COVID-19 on Human Subjects Research

 Or contact firstname.lastname@example.org with any additional questions.

-On Thursday, March 12, 2020, the Institutional Officials at Boston University Medical Campus and Boston Medical Center determined that most research activities involving in-person interactions with subjects MUST STOP until further notice.
-The only exceptions are if canceling or postponing the activities would either (A) increase the risk to the subject’s safety or wellbeing or (B) deprive the subject of a potential direct benefit.
-This is being done to protect research subjects.
-Please see the IRB home page for the complete announcement.
+On Thursday, March 12, 2020, the Institutional Officials at Boston University Medical Campus and Boston Medical Center determined that most research activities involving in-person interactions with subjects must stop until further notice.
+These restrictions have since been modified.

-Most research activities that involve face-to-face interaction with subjects at BMC or the BU Medical Campus must stop.
+Most research activities involving face-to-face interaction with subjects at BMC or the BU Medical Campus must stop until you have satisfied the above requirements for in-person interaction on-campus.

 The exceptions are: